imadunic/Marvel-Characters/README.md

 Webpage accessible at: https://marvel-characters-tan.vercel.app/

-Alternatively, it can be bulit with: npm run build
+Alternatively, it can be built with: npm run build

 And then started with: npm start